igabypy/Neural-Network/README.md

 # Neural-Network
-To shoe some projects using neurons
+To show some projects using neurons